ahenshaw/klv-uas/README.md

 [![Crates.io License](https://img.shields.io/crates/l/klv-uas)](../LICENSE)

 A library for extracting KLV data from transport stream packet payloads.
-This library is not indented to be used for injecting KLV data into video streams.
+This library is not intended to be used for injecting KLV data into video streams.

 ## Example